Certora/Documentation/docs/prover/changelog/report_changelog.md

 ### Features

-- [feat] Jump To Source Feature (works only in combination with certora-cli version later than 7.1.0)
+- [feat] Jump To Source Feature (works only in combination with Certora version later than 7.1.0)
 - [feat] New tooltips on labels for the call trace

 ### Bugs